lynx-x-ray-observatory/soxs/doc/source/overview.rst

 1. Tools to generate simple models of astrophysical sources
 2. I/O interface to SIMPUT files
-3. An instrument simulator for X-ray Surveyor
+3. An instrument simulator for X-ray telescopes

 These are outlined in detail below.
 Figure 1 shows a flowchart of how one transforms models of astrophysical sources to event lists using SOXS.